$\widehat{sl_2}$ symmetry of ${\mathbb R}^{1,3}$ gravity: Introduction

 However, it is fair to say it is unclear what the maximal set of symmetries admitted by ${\mathbb R}^{1,3}$ gravity is.
 There is another and more urgent motivation to consider this question.
 Recently in \cite{banerjee:2020gp, Banerjee:2021dlm} a novel $\mathfrak{sl}_2$ current algebra symmetry has been uncovered as the symmetry consistent with the OPEs of graviton operators in the celestial CFT.
 How such a symmetry algebra can be seen directly from classical gravity is an important question that we address in this paper.
 In particular, we seek boundary conditions for the ${\mathbb R}^{1,3}$ gravity whose asymptotic symmetry algebra includes the $\mathfrak{sl}_2$ current algebra of \cite{banerjee:2020gp, Banerjee:2021dlm}.

-Motivated by chiral gravity boundary conditions for $AdS_3$-gravity considered by \cite{Avery:2013dja, Apolo:2014tua} we allow for chiral fluctuations of the metric on the spatial part ($\Sigma_2$) of the null infinity.
-We show that the imposition of the asymptotic flatness and demanding a consistent variational problem leads to the emergence of a chiral $\mathfrak{sl}_2$ current algebra in ${\mathbb R}^{1,3}$ gravity as well.
-The corresponding asymptotic symmetry analysis naturally leads to a novel extension of the Poincare algebra to an infinite dimensional algebra that consists of one copy of the Virasoro, one copy of the $\mathfrak{sl}_2$ current algebra and two $\mathfrak{u}(1)$ current algebras.
-Our asymptotic symmetry algebra matches with that uncovered from the celestial CFT in \cite{banerjee:2020gp, Banerjee:2021dlm}.
-Our results include \begin{itemize} \item Providing all locally flat solutions (including complex ones) with time-independent boundary metrics on $\Sigma_2$. \item Using a set of Gibbons-Hawking like boundary terms extracting further conditions on the space of locally flat solutions coming from the variational principle. \item Choosing a chiral gauge for the metric on $\Sigma_2$ showing that the residual large diffeomorphisms generate the desired infinite dimensional chiral algebra that includes an $\mathfrak{sl}_2$ current algebra. \end{itemize} The rest of the paper is organised as follows.
-In Section \ref{sec2} we review the relevant aspects of the two directions that have led us to our investigation, namely, the hidden symmetries 2d gravity of Polyakov from the $AdS_3$ perspective, and the recently uncovered chiral current algebra symmetries of the celestial CFT.
+Our analysis is for Locally Flat solutions in $\mathbb{R}^{1,3}$ gravity, where motivated by chiral gravity boundary conditions for $AdS_3$-gravity considered in \cite{Avery:2013dja, Apolo:2014tua}, we allow for chiral fluctuations of the metric on the spatial part ($\Sigma_2$) of the null infinity (celestial sphere or celestial plane).
+These are non-radiative solutions on which we further impose variational principle with appropriate boundary action akin to $AdS_3$-gravity case.
+The corresponding asymptotic symmetry analysis of such locally flat solutions leads to a novel extension of the Poincare algebra to an infinite dimensional algebra that consists of one copy of the Virasoro, one copy of the $\mathfrak{sl}_2$ current algebra and two $\mathfrak{u}(1)$ current algebras which match with the symmetry algebra uncovered from the celestial CFT in \cite{banerjee:2020gp, Banerjee:2021dlm}.
+The resultant non-linear solutions we obtain after imposing the variational principle are characterised by Goldstone modes associated with the spontaneous breaking of this symmetry algebra in the gravitational vacuum.
+The results of our analysis include, \begin{itemize} \item Providing all locally flat solutions (including complex ones) with time-independent boundary metrics on $\Sigma_2$. \item Using a set of appropriate boundary terms extracting further conditions on the space of locally flat solutions coming from the variational principle. \item Choosing a chiral gauge for the metric on $\Sigma_2$ showing that the residual large diffeomorphisms generate the desired infinite dimensional chiral algebra that includes an $\mathfrak{sl}_2$ current algebra. \end{itemize} The rest of the paper is organised as follows.
+In Section \ref{sec2} we review the relevant aspects of the two directions that have led us to our investigation, namely, the hidden symmetries 2$d$ gravity of Polyakov from the $AdS_3$ perspective, and the recently uncovered chiral current algebra symmetries of the celestial CFT.
 In Section \ref{sec3} we consider construction of asymptotically locally flat and exactly locally flat solutions of interest.
 In Section \ref{sec4} the variational problem arising from the addition of the Gibbons-Hawking like boundary terms to ${\mathbb R}^{1,3}$ gravity with a cut-off near future (past) null infinity is analysed.
 In Section \ref{sec5} we carry out the asymptotic symmetry analysis of the solution spaces that solve the variational problem and compute the desired algebras.
 We provide a discussion of our results and open questions in Section \ref{sec6}.